Classification: Day Division or Evening Division Student.

 A $25 returned check fee will be charged to students who cash checks that are later returned to the University for non-sufficient funds.
 If a third check is returned, check-cashing privileges are revoked.

 All full-time students are required to have health insurance coverage through their family policy, an individual policy or through the University-sponsored health and accident plan.
 Full-time undergraduate students are billed automatically for the coverage and may waive the University-sponsored health and accident plan by completing a waiver that documents private insurance coverage by accessing the “Health Insurance Waiver” link via WebAdvisor under the Billing Information section.
 The waiver must be completed by the second Friday in September for the fall semester.
 Students beginning their studies in the spring semester must complete the waiver by the first Friday in February.
 All international students are required to present proof of health insurance at the beginning of each semester.
 The director of Health Services will determine if the student’s insurance is adequate for coverage in the United States.
-The charge will be added to the student’s bill unless proof of insurance is provided to the Health Center before the specified date.
-International students may not use the online waiver option.
+The charge will be added to the student’s bill unless proof of insurance is provided to the Health Center before the specified date via the online waiver.